roadtocode4u/spaceship/docs/javascript/08-switch-case/08-switch-case.md

 ## Switch Case

->The switch statement provides a convenient way to execute different blocks of code depending on the value of a variable or expression.
+The switch statement provides a convenient way to execute different blocks of code depending on the value of a variable or expression.

-**Syntax:**
+**Syntax :**

 ```js
 switch (expression) {